Thomas Bridson Cribb 1863-1864

 Represented Ipswich, Queensland and Australia playing Rugby League.
 When his playing career ended in 1962 he had played 12 Tests and three World Cup games.
 He served as a Queensland selector from 1973-94 and an Australian selector from 1979-94.

-Was originally an Ipswich accountant who has become a national literary figure, publishing 11 novels and 17 poetry collections as well as various other books.
-He received an AO in 1989 for services to Australian literature and arts administration and has also received numerous literary awards including the Patrick White Award in 2000.
-He retired as Professor of Creative Writing at Adelaide University.
+Thomas Shapcott was originally an Ipswich accountant who has become a national literary figure, publishing 11 novels and 17 poetry collections as well as various other books.
+Shapcott received an AO in 1989 for services to Australian Literature and Arts Administration and has also received numerous literary awards including the Patrick White Award in 2000.
+Shapcott retired as Professor of Creative Writing at Adelaide University. #yourplaceinhistory #igs

 Hubert Kestell Cornish AM 1948-1951